Why Taking Challenging Classes in High School Matters

 Explore your interests and connect advanced classes to potential majors and careers

 Taking advanced classes is not only a great way to explore potential areas of study/college majors, but careers, too!
-Taking AP Calculus might help you decide you want to go into a STEM career.
+For example, taking AP Calculus might help you decide you want to go into a STEM career.
 Learning more about The Renaissance in a dual enrollment history course at your local community college might lead you to finding a great opportunity at a museum.
 Advanced classes are a great stepping stone to help you decide what areas of study and careers you’re passionate about!
 Also, by taking an advanced class now, you’ll avoid paying a hefty price tag in college to find out it may not be the major for you.
-Take this quiz from the College Board to help identify which AP classes are related to a major or career.
+Take this quiz from the College Board to help identify which AP courses are related to a major or career.

 As always, we’re here to help!
 Colleges are looking for rigor and challenge, and there are lots of ways to accomplish this!
 Check out the different ways you can still challenge yourself in high school and prepare yourself for college life.